pkro/Java-Masterclass/readme.md

         System.out.println("Well hello, " + nameField.getText());
     }

-*DON'T initialize again as the initiliasation is done by the injections done using the @FXML annotation!*
+*DON'T initialize again as the initialization is done by the injections done using the @FXML annotation!*

 Every variable referencing a UI element must be prefixed individually: